 - record and share information as agreed

 The amount of support each young person requires will vary depending upon their needs.
-Volunteers will need to be able to commit to a minimum of four hours a week and be able to offer ongoing support to a young person.
-The amount and timing of support to each young person will be discussed and agreed at the initial matching stage.
+Volunteers will need to be able to commit to a weekly visit and be able to offer ongoing support to a family.
+The amount and timing of support will be discussed and agreed at the initial matching stage.

 Who we are looking for

-- Be able to describe their role to individuals and their families while maintaining professional boundaries
+- Be able to describe their role and maintain professional boundaries

 How to apply